Cherreads

 Respect.

-That scared me more than dominance ever could.
+That unsettled me more than dominance ever could.

 I walked past Alpha Rowan without looking at him.